billgraziano/xelogstash/README.md

 ### vNext
 These are commits that aren't in a release or tag yet.
-* When running in a container, it should set GOMAXPROCS to the cpu quota
+* When running in a container, it should set GOMAXPROCS to the CPU quota
+* Truncating strings should better handle Unicode characters

 ### Tag 1.7.9
 This is a tag only.